sreekarm/tf-encrypted/.github/CONTRIBUTING.md

 ## Commit history and merging

-For the sake of transparency our key rule is to keep a logical andn intelligible commit history, meaning anyone stepping through the commits on either the `master` branch or as part of a review should be able to easily follow the changes made and their potential implications.
+For the sake of transparency our key rule is to keep a logical and intelligible commit history, meaning anyone stepping through the commits on either the `master` branch or as part of a review should be able to easily follow the changes made and their potential implications.

 To this end we ask all contributors to sanitise pull requests before submitting them as our preferred way of merging pull requests is rebasing.